SebastianSolisFenger/Awesome-BookShelf-ES6/README.md

 # Awesome-bookshelf-website

 In this project, I have restructured my Awesome books app code.
 The goal is to make it more organized by using modules.
-Moreover, I have also practised the ES6 syntax that I have learned in this module.
+Moreover, I have also practised the ES6 syntax that I have learned in this module, so far.

 ## Built With